 My friends told me they looked like old-lady sandals and I couldn’t even give them away!
 Lesson learned is that it doesn’t matter if something is expensive.
 If nobody wants it, it’s not valuable.

-9. Shop for solidly constructed items.
+9. Shop for solidly constructed wood furniture.

 10. Beware the hoarding bug!